mvolkmann/blog/src/progressive-web-apps.md

        try {
          // If the event data is JSON, expect it
-         // to have title, body, and icon properties. const {title, body, icon} = event.data.json();
+         // to have title, body, and icon properties.
+         // The icon appears in Chrome, but not in Safari. const {title, body, icon} = event.data.json();
          registration.showNotification(title, {body, icon});
        } catch (error) {